 If you're a new homeowner, your first stop is to register with Member Services at the Madera Clubhouse.
 Call 520-393-5822 to make an appointment.
 You will need to bring your completed closing papers from the title company with you to complete the process.

 The Property Owners' Association staff is at your service!

 New Homeowner Orientations are held approximately quarterly and are for new homeowners who have closed on their homes since the last orientation.
 Homeowner orientations are posted in What's Happening at Quail Creek, our daily (M-F) email newsletter.

 At the orientation, each of the POA's managers and directors will introduce themselves and talk about their areas of responsibility.

-When you schedule an appointment and meet with the friendly staff at the Concierge Desk in the Madera Clubhouse, you will receive a Welcome Packet which contains information and forms such as:
+When you schedule an appointment and meet with the friendly staff at Member Services in the Madera Clubhouse, you will receive a Welcome Packet which contains information and forms such as: